10 must-eat food in Montreal

 There is no food that says Montreal more than Bagels.
 Sorry NYC, we have better bagels than you!
 As most of the food in Montreal, most dishes were brought by immigrants and Bagels and Smoked Meat are no different, they were brought by Jewish Eastern Europeans who popularized their traditional food when they arrived in the new world.

 There are two major bakeries that rival each other for the best bagel, the Fairmount Bagel and Bagel St-Viateur.
 Both bagels are hand-rolled and blanched and baked in a wood-burning oven.
 The only difference is that St-Viateur’s bagels are blanched in honey water.
 Both institutions are located in the Mile-End.
-St-Viateur bagels are my personal favourites, specially the sea salt and rosemary ones.
+St-Viateur bagels are my personal favourites, especially the sea salt and rosemary ones.

 You can savour the bagels by either eating it alone or with the classic cream cheese and smoked salmon or anything that you will like!